codatio/codat-docs/docs/lending/guides/loan-writeback/record-invoice-finance.md

 ### Create direct cost

 Check the [Get create direct cost model](/lending-api#/operations/get-create-directCosts-model), then use the [Create direct cost](/lending-api#/operations/create-direct-cost) endpoint to capture the amount of fees or interest (`feeAndInterestAmount`) incurred by the borrower.

-Note that the direct cost is charged to the lender’s bank account here.
-This ensures the account balances to zero once the finance invoice repayment is complete.
+The direct cost is charged to the lender’s bank account to ensure the account balances to zero once the finance invoice repayment is complete.

 <Tabs>
 <TabItem value="nodejs" label="TypeScript">